Michael-S777/portfolio/README.md

 - Developing interactive dashboards and web-based applications to communicate insights and enhance user engagement
 - Overseeing the full data science lifecycle from model development and evaluation to deployment and monitoring while following MLOps best practices
 - Teaching subjects: Small Business Management and Accounting and Planning and Control for Small Business Enterprises
-- Participation as data scientist / researcher / consultant in the industry-funded research projectsm , applying my data analytics skills across various industries (education, finance, and construction):
+- Participation as data scientist / researcher / consultant in the industry-funded research projects, applying my data analytics skills across various industries (education, finance, and construction):
    - Price Elasticity of Demand and Willingness to Pay Project  - *Boral Limited (2021-2022)*
    - NATA Accreditation Assessment Efforts Model - *National Association of Testing Authorities, Australia (2019)*
   - Management Capability Scores Development and Analysis Project - *Australian Bureau of Statistics (2018)*